Skip to main content

 export KUBECONFIG=<path-to-downloaded-kubeconfig-file>

-4. If you are using AWS Secret cloud accounts, use the following command to set a custom endpoint.
-Replace the <customized-endpoint-url> placeholder with your own value.
+4. Use the following command to set a custom endpoint.
+Replace <customized-endpoint-url> with your own value.

 kubectl --namespace hubble-system set env deployment/cloud CUSTOM_ISO_URL="<customized-endpoint-url>"